EthicalML/sml-security/{{ cookiecutter.repo_name }}/README.md

 make install-dev-deps
 ```

-In order to install the package you will need to use the [Poetry dependency manager](https://github.com/python-poetry/poetry).
+In order to install the package you will need to use the [UV dependency manager](https://docs.astral.sh/uv/getting-started/installation/).